Important Information to Plan Your Arrival

 Richmond, IN 47374-4095

-Participants may make long distance telephone calls by using personal cell phone, a calling card, or a pay telephone.
-Students will be billed for any damage to a campus telephone.
+Participants may make long distance telephone calls by using personal cell phone.
 Students may bring personal cell phones but must turn them off during class.

 Time and Weather